 We have adopted a procedure called "householding," which the SEC has approved.
 Under this procedure, we deliver a single copy of the Notice and, if applicable, our proxy materials, to multiple stockholders who share the same address, unless we have received contrary instructions from one or more of such stockholders.
 This procedure reduces our printing costs, mailing costs and fees.
 Stockholders who participate in householding will continue to be able to access and receive separate proxy cards.
-Upon written or oral request, we will promptly deliver a separate copy of the Notice and, if applicable, our proxy materials, to any stockholder of record at a shared address to which we delivered a single copy of any of these materials.
+Upon written or oral request, we will promptly deliver a separate copy of the Notice and, if applicable, our proxy materials, to which we delivered a single copy of any of these materials.
 To receive a separate copy, or, if a stockholder of record is receiving multiple copies, to request that we only send a single copy of the Notice and, if applicable, our proxy materials, such stockholder may contact Broadridge Financial Solutions, Inc.: